Lordosis in Children

 - CT scan.
 This test uses X-rays and a computer to make detailed images of the body.

 - Blood tests.
 Blood is drawn at a lab.
 The results can give your child's healthcare provider more information.

 Finding lordosis early is important for treatment.
 Healthcare providers, and even some school programs, routinely look for signs of lordosis in children.

 How is lordosis treated in a child?

 Treatment will depend on your child’s diagnosis, symptoms, age, and general health.
-It'll also depend on how severe the condition is.
+It'll also depend on how bad the condition is.

-The goal of treatment is to stop the worsening of the curve in the lower back and to prevent deformity.
+The goal of treatment is to stop the curve in the lower back from getting worse and to prevent deformity.
 Treatment depends on what causes the lordosis.
 Treatment also depends on the amount of skeletal growth remaining for your child.
 It may include:

 - Observation and repeated exams.
 Your child will need to see their healthcare provider often to check on the curve of the spine as they grow.

 - Exercises.
 Simple exercises may work if lordosis is tied to poor posture.

 - Bracing.
 A brace can help stabilize the back and stop it from curving further.